IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ![alt text](images/mplbank-customer.png "Customer data")

-# Part one : Discover, test & use the Banking APIs
+# Part I : Discover, test & use the Banking APIs

 ## Get Started with IBM Developer API Portal
 1. Sign up for an [IBM ID] if you don't have one already.